 Adding and Wiring New Outlets

-Maybe you are changing the location of the TV, maybe you are installing an over-the-range microwave, or maybe you bought a new computer desk.
+Maybe you are changing the location of the TV or installing an over-the-range microwave, or maybe you bought a new computer desk.
 Whatever the reason, there isn't a handy outlet for the equipment and you need one.
 This is when it becomes necessary to add a new plug-in by wiring it into an existing one.

-This article will walk the homeowner through not only the mechanics of putting a new electrical outlet into the wall, but also running the wire from an existing outlet to the new location and wiring the new outlet into the existing circuit.
-Both the tools and materials will be discussed as well as the procedures and tips for accomplishing the work in the easiest manner.
+This article will walk you through not only the mechanics of putting a new electrical outlet into the wall, but also running the wire and tapping into the existing circuit.
+The tools and materials will be discussed as well as the procedures and tips for doing the job in the easiest manner possible.

-While the task will take some work, often involving crawling through attics or crawl spaces, it is not particularly esoteric or difficult to understand.
+While the task will take some work and may involve crawling through attics or crawl spaces, it is not particularly esoteric or difficult to understand.
+You can do it.

 - Drill.
-Some form of drill will be necessary, capable of drilling through about five inches of wood.
-A drill bit of about ¾" will do this.
+Some form of drill will be necessary, one that's capable of drilling through about five inches of wood.
+A drill bit of about ¾" will do the trick.
 A spade bit is fine here.
-A second, smaller bit can be very useful, around 1/8 inch.
-A cordless drill is ideal.
-If your drill has a cord, you will need an extension cord as well.
+A second, smaller bit around 1/8" can be very useful.
+A cordless drill is ideal, but if yours has a cord, you will need an extension cord as well.

 - Saw.
-A square hole the size of an electrical box will need to be cut into the wall where the new outlet is to be installed.
-To cut the wall, you could use a razor knife (box cutter), a, or a jigsaw for paneling (or drywall).
-It will be very handy to have a metal-cutting blade for a jigsaw, or some other saw blade that will cut nails—even a plain hacksaw blade will do. jab saw for drywall
+A small square will need to be cut into the wall where the new outlet is to be installed.
+You could use a razor knife (box cutter), a jab saw for drywall, or a jigsaw for paneling (or drywall).
+It will be very handy to have a metal-cutting blade for the jigsaw, or some other saw blade that will cut nails—even a plain hacksaw blade will do.

 - Tape measure.
-You need a way to measure, because locating the hole to cut into the wall or the hole to be drilled must be done with some precision.
+You need a way to measure, because locating the place to cut into the wall or the hole to be drilled must be done with precision.

 - Screwdriver.
-You will need a Phillips-tip screwdriver, and a flat blade can be handy as well.
+You will need a Phillips-head screwdriver, and a flat blade will be handy as well.

 - Pliers.
 A pair of needle-nose pliers will be very handy to have.